jhaskinsjr/nebula/README.md

 1. return address stack
 1. accelerated `mmap`-based main memory implementation
-1. new eviction policies (e.g., least frequently used) for SimpleCache
+1. new eviction policies (e.g., least frequently used) for SimpleCache and SimpleBTB
 1. pipeline implementation with decoupled fetch engine
 1. pipeline implementation with out-of-order execution
-1. multi-core support with shared cache
+1. multi-core support with cache sharing

-That said, since this is a toolkit intended to facilitate microarchitecture research, some of these will be left as an exercise for researchers. :-)
+That said, since this is a toolkit intended to facilitate microarchitecture research, some of these, as my math textbooks used to say, "will be left as an exercise" for researchers.

+## Reaching The Author

+I can be reached at https://www.linkedin.com/in/john-haskins-jr-925235a1/ and john.haskins.jr@gmail.com.

+If you use this simulator toolkit, please do reach out.
+I would love to hear from you!